fontclubbelgica/fontclubbelgica.xyz/faq.md

   The raison d’être of {% include fcb %} isn’t to make variations of Times, Caslon or the known Swiss Modernistic sans typefaces.

   You can expect weird and wonderfull typographic experiments.
-Join us by following is on the Socials channels or subscribing for our infrequent newsletter.
+Join us by following is on the Socials channels.
 We promise we will try our hardest to suprise you.

 * ## Our Team